-Jefferson Parish Sheriff's Deputy shot in River Ridge
+Jefferson Parish Sheriff's Deputy's belt stops bullet in River Ridge shooting

 Latest Weather Blog

-Jefferson Parish Sheriff's Deputy shot in River Ridge
+Jefferson Parish Sheriff's Deputy's belt stops bullet in River Ridge shooting

 River Ridge - A Jefferson Parish Sheriff's Deputy was shot in River Ridge Thursday night.